mircead52/dinputproxy/README.md

 Disclamer of liability
 ---------
 Some Anti-cheat solutions might flag this as cheating, so consider yourself warned.
-I personally try to avoid games with online coponent.
+I personally try to avoid games with online component.

 That being said, if you decide to use this tool, you are doing so at your own risk.
-I, and any persons involved in the development of this tool, cannot be held accountable for any damages caused by the use of this tool.
-I do not offer any advice on how anyone should use it or where to use it.
+I, and any persons involved in the development of this tool, cannot be held accountable for any damages caused by the use of the tool.
+My opinions, as expressed here, should not be taken as advice to how, YOU, or any other person, should or should not use this software.

 Copyright
 ---------